Timeline for Lung Cancer

 Symptoms and Diagnosis

-Although non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC) usually begin in different areas of the lungs, their early symptoms are similar.
+Although NSCLC, short for non-small cell lung cancer and small cell lung cancer (SCLC) begins, usually, in different areas of the lungs, their early symptoms are similar.
 As the primary tumor increases in size and spreads to neighboring tissues and lymph nodes, cancerous masses begin to block airways and make breathing painful.
 The first signs of lung cancer may include:

 - Blood in mucus